Watching out for emotional predators. Are you being brainwashed into becoming a manipulation or emotional abuse victim?

 If the person prefers to make you feel bad, prefers to say things that make you doubt yourself or question yourself.
 If they make you feel guilty, responsible, and accused, that is most likely emotional predatory behavior.

-And you just have to be careful about it.
+You just have to be careful about it.
 You have to be aware that that’s what’s happening.
 Because most of the time, it’s not you that is the problem.
 When this happens to you, most of the time, it’s not your fault.
-It’s that you’re falling for the game to keep you on the defense all the time
+It’s that you’re falling for the game to keep you on the defense all the time.

 If you’re on the defense all the time, they have control.